spatieman/VU-Pixels_remove_xp_flags/README.md

 The Gunship and the dropship will crash the server if infinatevehicles mod is used

-On default the inifinatevehicles mod (ext/server) is disabled.
+On default the inifinatevehicles mod (ext/server) is enabled.
+Keep in mind, on other maps there is also a extra vehicles spawn.